LesterCuasay/Project-4/README.md

 #### __Update Booking Form__:

-- The update booking form is the same layout as the normal booking form, the only difference is the text changes to "Update your booking below"
+- The update booking form is the same layout as the normal booking form, the only difference is the text changes to "Update your booking below".
+After the user update their booking they will be redirected back to the "My Bookings" page.

 &nbsp;